-When you visit Velingrad, the Spa Capital of the Balkans, you’ll come back not simply refreshed, but also healthier in every way.
+But when you visit Velingrad, The Spa Capital of the Balkans, you’ll come back not simply refreshed, but also healthier in every way.

-The abundance of healing mineral waters, combined with the best altitude to revitalise your body and the cleanest mountain air possible, make Velingrad the perfect spa lover’s paradise.
+Velingrad is worth visiting for the abundance of healing mineral waters, combined with the best altitude to revitalize your body, and the cleanest mountain air possible, which make it the perfect spa lover’s paradise.

-With over 600 mineral water springs, Bulgaria is the second richest in mineral waters country in the world, stepping down only to Iceland.
+With over 600 mineral water springs, Bulgaria is the 3rd richest in mineral waters country in the world, stepping down only to Iceland and Japan.

 The most hypoallergenic spot in Europe is located in Velingrad.

-The town is supplied by four main sources.
-Each of them comes from different depths of the earth, has a different temperature, and is suitable for the treatment of various health problems.
+Four main sources supply the town.
+Each of them comes from different depths of the Earth, has a different temperature, and is suitable for the treatment of various health problems.

-Unlike many places in the world, the tap water in Velingrad is not only drinkable but it’s delectable and healthy.
-Since the level of mineralisation is rather low, it’s one of the waters that are perfect for daily use.
+Furthermore, the tap water in Velingrad is not only drinkable.
+It’s delectable and healthy.
+Since the level of mineralization is rather low, it’s also perfect for daily use.

 Personally, I’ve been taking allergy pills for the last 25 years.
-In 2017, after spending a week in Velingrad, for the first time since I was a teenager, I didn’t need my medications.
+In 2017, after spending a week rejuvenating in Balneo Complex & SPA Hotel Aquatonik, Velingrad, for the first time since I was a teenager, I didn’t need my medications!

-It comes as no surprise then, that in 2008, the International Hotel & Restaurant Association awarded Velingrad Spa Capital of the Balkans.
+After learning all these facts, I bet it comes as no surprise to you, that in 2008, the International Hotel & Restaurant Association awarded Velingrad Spa Capital of the Balkans.

-Velingrad is an all-year tourist destination.
+The city is an all-year tourist destination.
 The winter is mild and the summer is fresh.
 The average yearly temperature is 10°C (50°F) and the sun shines for about 2,000 hours per annum over the town.